Chutian-Wang/scrypt/README.md

 - Do not push to the master branch directly.
 Always create a PR.
 - Code review comments must be meaningful.
 - Commit messages must be meaningful.
+- Always format your code before submitting for review.
 - C++ files with main() functions should go directly inside src.
 - All other C++ files (including headers) should go inside src/lib.
 - Make an announcement to all group members before you edit the Makefile